 Old Delhi Tour, Stop 3: Old Delhi Bazaars (Chandni Chowk, Kinari Bazaar, Spice Market)

 From the Jama Masjid, the bazaars of Old Delhi spill out in all directions.
 These souk-like marketplaces are scattered with a bewildering array of goods, from colourful saris to silvery jewellery, fresh vegetables, spices, pickles, books… anything and everything can be found and haggled for in Old Delhi.

 The markets are separated into various specialities.
 Kinari Bazaar, for example, specialises in wedding accessories; think sparkly tinsels, decadent dresses, jewellery.
 Khari Boli, Asia’s largest spice market, is bursting with bags of red chilli, turmeric, garam masala and other local spices, waiting to be packed and sold across the country.

-We stopped in Paranthewaligali to sample the famous stuffed paranthe (Indian flatbread), and katchori (lentils wrapped in flatbread and deepfried).
+We stopped in Paranthewaligali to sample the famous stuffed parantha (Indian flatbread), and kachori (lentils wrapped in flatbread and deep-fried).
 Both were delicious.
-From the food, to the smells, sights, sounds and colours, my guided walk through Old Delhi was a very sensory experience.
+From the food to the smells, sights, sounds and colours, my guided walk through Old Delhi was a very sensory experience.

 Old Delhi Tour, Stop 4: Red Fort, aka Lal Qila